open-mmlab/mmyolo/docs/en/user_guides/yolov5_tutorial.md

-# YOLOv5: From Start to Deploy
+# From getting started to deployment with YOLOv5

 ## Environment Setup